microsoft/powerbi-visuals-utils-dataviewutils/docs/api/data-view-objects-parser.md

     }

     /**
-     * This method will be executed if the formatting panel is open.
+     * This method will be executed only if the formatting panel is open.
      */
     public enumerateObjectInstances(options: EnumerateVisualObjectInstancesOptions): VisualObjectInstanceEnumeration {
         return PropertiesParser.enumerateObjectInstances(this.propertiesParser, options);